 Any assets and debts amassed during the marriage, referred to as “marital assets,” will be divided “equitably,” or fairly, upon divorce.
 Any assets you had before marriage may be considered “non-marital assets” if they were kept separated from property acquired during the marriage.
 You and your spouse can each retain your non-marital assets.

-Judges will divide assets equally, unless there is a basis for unequal distribution.
-The judge will consider both you and your spouses economic circumstances and the contributions each of you made to the marriage (including care for children and your marital home).
-If either you or your spouse wants to keep your marital home to live in with a child from the marriage, that may also be a factor for unequal distribution.
+Judges will divide assets equally unless there is a basis for an unequal distribution.
+The judge will consider both you and your spouse’s economic circumstances and the contributions each of you made to the marriage (including care for children and your marital home).
+If either you or your spouse wants to keep your marital home to live in with a child from the marriage, that may also be a factor for an unequal distribution.

 Alimony is an extension of the obligation for spouses to support each other financially during the marriage.
 In divorce laws in Florida, a court can order alimony if it is “well-founded.”
 Factors the courts will look at include: the standard of living during the marriage; the length of the marriage; and the age and physical condition of each spouse.

 If you and your spouse cant come to an agreement on child custody, the court will make a decision based on what is in the “best interests” of the child.
 Unless there is a reason that it would be detrimental to your child’s upbringing, the court will usually grant shared responsibility.
 Sometimes the court will give one parent responsibility for specific aspects of a child’s welfare, such as primary residence, education, or medical care.
 The court will consider the moral fitness of you and your spouse as parents, your abilities to provide for the child, and the preference of the child, among other factors.